hexdsl/dotfiles/README.md

 - Drop down terminal `xfce4-terminal` with option `--drop-down`.
 My favourite non-urxvt terminal.
 - Text editor `vim`.
 The decent text editor that is not included with Emacs.
 - File Manager `ranger`.
 Console application, extensible, and straightforward.
-- Mail client `neomutt-git` (AUR).
+- Mail client `neomutt`.
 Robust, reliable, email client for communicating via the console.
 Neomutt aims to revive or otherwise improve `mutt`.
 - Feed reader `newsboat`.
 Simple RSS reader with podcasting capabilities.
 - Feed reader GUI `feedreader-git`.
 Very promising.
 Still a work in progress.
 Excellent support for podcasts.
 - Music server `mpd`.
 Music Player Daemon works in the background, enabling all sorts of clients to interface with it.